Harpa Concert Hall and Conference Centre

 Harpa Concert Hall is known for running a catalogue of exciting events all throughout the year.
 In addition to ongoing Opera and Symphony performances, there are also one-off performances that visitors can enjoy should they so choose.
 Harpa is truly an exciting conference centre that also hosts dance performances, stand-up comedy, theatre, and more.
 Check out the upcoming performances at Harpa here

-If you’re hoping to enjoy a performance or two at Harpa Concert Hall on your visit to Reykjavík, book a room at the nearby Hotel Reykjavík Centrum
+If you're hoping to enjoy a performance or two at Harpa Concert Hall on your visit to Reykjavík, book a room at one of our nearby hotels such as Fosshotel Rauðará or Hotel Reykjavík Centrum